 It is important to note that the precise number of calories burned during blood drawing can vary depending on factors such as individual metabolic rate, anxiety levels, and the duration of the procedure.
 Furthermore, the temporary nature of anxiety’s impact on calorie burning should be considered, as the body’s energy expenditure tends to return to normal once the stress response subsides.

-See also How many calories in a steak and cheese pie
+See also How many calories are in 2 breakfast sausage links

 Overall, the relationship between anxiety and calorie burning during phlebotomy is a fascinating area of study that requires further research.
 By gaining a better understanding of this connection, we can potentially explore the role of mental health factors in energy expenditure and develop strategies to optimize overall well-being during medical procedures.